Delhi election 2025: Voting begins in Indian capital – DW – 02/05/2025

 Both Modi and his staunch critic Kejriwal have sought to woo voters with handouts, promising to improve government schools, free electricity and health services, and also a monthly allowance of more than 2,000 rupees (€22, $23) to poor women.

-PM Modi on Wednesday also urged voters to exercise their franchize calling the election a "festival of democracy".
+Modi on Wednesday also urged voters to exercise their franchise calling the election a "festival of democracy."

 Several political pundits called Congress' campaign lackluster, but in the last week of the drive the party picked up pace, with scions Rahul Gandhi and Priyanka Gandhi holding 12 public meetings.